 Day 4 — Guanacaste

 Head to Guanacaste Province, full of fast rivers, volcanic scenery, and deep canyons.
 Raft the Corobicí River through the tropical dry forest, keeping eyes peeled for otters, crocodiles, monkeys, and large birds like storks, herons, and roseate spoonbills.
-See wild cats up close at the Las Pumas Rescue Center: maybe jaguars, pumas, ocelots, or jaguarundis.
+See wild cats up close at the Las Pumas Rescue Center: jaguars, pumas, ocelots, or jaguarundis.
 Our home for the next two nights is hidden away on a “lost river” deep in a protected forest.

 Río Perdido Hotel (B,L,D)

 Days 5 & 6 — Río Perdido/Colonia Libertad

 Adventures abound!
 Spend the day on a wild excursion in and around the canyons of Río Blanco.
 Clamber on canyon platforms, rappel down cliff faces, walk across hanging bridges, zip-line above the rushing river, and swing and hike through the treetop canopy.
 Swim in natural thermal pools with views over ancient volcanic landscapes.
 Spend a day at Colonia Libertad, a community of farm workers.
-Meet your pen pals at the local school, play soccer together, and forge friendships face-to-face.
-At our farewell dinner, kids share bits from trip journals and exchange contacts to stay in touch.
+Kids meet their pen pals at the local school, play basketball together, and forge friendships face-to-face.
+At our farewell dinner, kids share bits from trip journals and exchange contact information with their new friends.

 Day 7 — Liberia/U.S.